Jontes-Tech/hugoposter/README.md

 # HugoPoster
+HugoPoster is a server application used to automatically post my Hugo blog's new articles to (for now) my Twitter, maybe to stuff like Instagram in the feature.
+It looks for new commits, web scrapes it with Go-Rod.
+Then it runs the python script to post to Twitter.
 ## Let's break the files down!
 * bash.sh - Bash script that runs at commit
 * go.mod - Golang module stuff